 The Story: Quick as a Fox, Subtle as a Tsunami

 Clearly, I’m not planning on replaying this one with my newly abundant free time, and despite how visually impressive the sequel promises to be, I’m just not invested enough in Nibel to take another trip through its thorny brambles.

 The plot almost saved it for me, as plot often does in games.
-I’ve played through a lot of bad sequels just because I’ve felt a small inkling of kinship to the games' characters, but here, I just… don’t.
+I’ve played through a lot of bad sequels just because I’ve felt just a little connected to the games' characters, but here, I just… don’t.
 I feel nothing.
 This little fox thing and its inarticulate friends mean nothing to me.

 It’s possible that I’m this heartless because when I watched Bambi as a child, my mother very pointedly told me exactly how she felt about the perceived demonization of hunters in children’s media.
-So when Bambi’s mom died (oh, crap, spoiler alert for an ancient film), my little brain was too full of rural Midwestern deer-culling discourse to develop empathy for woodland creatures caught on the wheels of the circle of life.
+So when Bambi’s mom died (oh, crap, spoiler alert), my little brain was too full of rural Midwestern deer-culling discourse to develop empathy for woodland creatures caught on the wheels of the circle of life.

 Besides a few twists and turns, the set-up here is pretty straightforward.
 You’re a fox-thing named Ori that’s supposed to restore the three elements (essentially: water, air, and fire, because screw the earth) and save the forest before an enormous owl kills you in retribution for the indirect part you played in ruining her life.